dylan-lang/dylan-programming-book/source/usr-class.rst

 *?* make(<time-of-day>, total-seconds: 120);

-We will be able to make this call after we have done a bit of homework, as we shall show in `See Init keywords: Keywords that initialize slots <usr-class.htm#49235>`_.
+We will be able to make this call after we have done a bit of homework, as we shall show in `Init keywords: Keywords that initialize slots <usr-class.htm#49235>`_.
 In the preceding call to *make* , we provided a keyword argument, consisting of a keyword, *total-seconds:* , followed by a value, *120* .
 The *<time-of-day>* instance returned by